ilbers/isar/doc/user_manual.md

 In order to run the EFI images with `qemu`, an EFI firmware is required and available at the following address: https://github.com/tianocore/edk2/tree/3858b4a1ff09d3243fea8d07bd135478237cb8f7

-Note that the `ovmf` package in Debian stretch/buster contains a pre-compiled firmware, but doesn't seem to be recent enough to allow images to be testable under `qemu`.
+Note that the `ovmf` package in Debian Buster contains a pre-compiled firmware, but doesn't seem to be recent enough to allow images to be testable under `qemu`.

 ```